chris-townsend/PP4-Kitchen_Tales/TESTING.md

 - A logged-in user can also add a new recipe from the homepage.

 *[As a logged-in User, I can view all the recipes that I have created so that I can go back to them at a later date](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/17)*

 ![Kichen Tales my recipes tab](docs/testing/user-testing/kitchen-tales-my-recipes-tab.webp)

 ![Kichen Tales my recipes page](docs/testing/user-testing/kitchen-tales-my-recipes.webp)

-- User created recipes can be found easily by clicking on the drop-down-menu within the nav section.
+- User-created recipes can be found easily by clicking on the drop-down menu within the nav section.
 After clicking on the My-Recipes tab, this will open up recipes created by the user.

 *[As a logged-in User, I can update and edit my recipes so that I can update any changes or mistakes that I have made](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/18)*